Flashman2000/IronSDK/README.md

 **This version of IronSDK is EXTREMELY unstable.
 IT WILL NOT BUILD IN ANDROID STUDIO.
 Building results in a compiler error.
 Will be fixed in a future update**
 - OpenCV can now be used to complete Rover Ruckus Objectives
 - OpenCV Updated to OpenCV3
-- Known fatal bugs with vuforia
+- Known fatal bugs with using vuforia with opencv

+### Version 0.4.0-beta (9/24/18)
+- Patched fatal bug with using vuforia with opencv